ProSuite/docker-postgres-for-geodatabase/README.md

 ## Features

 - Build a Docker image with PostgreSQL/PostGIS and Esri's `st_geometry` library.
-- Create and configure a geodatabase inside a container.
+- Create and configure a Esri Enterprise geodatabase inside a container.
-- PowerShell and Python scripts for automation.
-- Data persistence for containerized PostgreSQL databases.

 ---

 ## Prerequisites